mark-watson/nlp_smalltalk/README.md

     lex inspect.

-You can close the inspector window after seeing dictionary entries for the lexicon.
-If the inspector window shows an empty dictionary then the file lexicon.txt was not found and the installation failed.
+If the inspector window shows an empty dictionary then the file lexicon.txt was not found.

 Try tagging a sentence:

     NLPtagger pptag: 'The dog ran down the street'

 ## CategorizationI am using NeoJSON to parse the category word count data.
-One time initialization:~~~~~~~~ NLPcategories initializeCategoryHashTry it:~~~~~~~~ NLPcategories classify: 'The economy is bad and taxes are too high.'
+One time initialization:    NLPcategories initializeCategoryHashTry it:     NLPcategories classify: 'The economy is bad and taxes are too high.'